bhopbhopbhop/RawInput2BunnyhopAPE-lagfix/README.md

 * `F5` to toggle autohop prediction (on by default)
 * `F6` to toggle the fullscreen hook thing which keeps the game open in fullscreen when you alt-tab (which is nice if you have two monitors) (off by default)
 * `F7` to toggle the viewpunch remover.
 Basically a client-side [SuppressViewpunch](https://github.com/xen-000/SuppressViewpunch) (on by default)
+* `F8` to toggle the trigger prediction, its not perfect but it works :3
 ### How does the fastdl map thing work?
 |                                                  | You don't have `mapname` downloaded | You have `mapname` downloaded |
 | ------------------------------------------------ | ----------------------------------- | ----------------------------- |